 multipart/form-data as the request body.

-The next section will cover uploading binary request bodies – i.e. without form encoding.
+(Note: in the next section will cover uploading binary request bodies – i.e. without form encoding.)

 5.1 – Set the body to "form-data":